 Visitors should be encouraged to bring their own mask or other PPE.
 If they do not have their own, or a facility requires the use of certain kinds of PPE, the facility should provide visitors with PPE at the visitor check-in area, as well as any needed training or assistance with PPE use.

 4. Video and Phone Call Communications

-As described in the CDPH All Facilities Letter, patients benefit from video and phone calls with loved ones, caregivers, and other support persons who are not physically present.
+As described in the CDPH guidance, patients benefit from video and phone calls with loved ones, caregivers, and other support persons who are not physically present.

 For patients with disabilities, the health facility should provide reasonable accommodations when necessary to facilitate meaningful access to these technologies.
-This may include: staff assistance in using a phone, tablet, or other personal device; using larger screens or other technologies that accommodate a patient’s disability needs; extra time using a device or wired equipment provided by the facility; or other modifications to procedures to ensure equal access.
+This may include: staff assistance in using a phone, tablet, or other personal device; using larger screens, integrated caption or sign-language interpretation, or other technologies that accommodate a patient’s disability needs; extra time using a device or wired equipment provided by the facility; or other modifications to procedures to ensure equal access.